Overhang seat: Earning overhang seats

+Also overhang seats may go unaddressed, thus producing a disproportional chamber in the end.
+This can happen when there are many constituencies compared with the total number of seats - If many seats are used for constituencies, the relatively-few top-up seats are less able to ensure strict proportionality.

 Dealing with overhang seats

-Overhang seats are dealt with in different ways by different systems.
+Overhang seats are dealt with in different ways by different systems. in some systems the overhang is not addressed at all.
+In others the under-represented parties are given more seats through use of additional top-up seats, thus increasing the total number of seats.
+In others, a party who wins too many district seats is denied those seats.

-Take the number of additional list seats off from the other parties' proportional entitlement
+Leaving the overhang seats as is

 A party is allowed to keep any overhang seats it wins, and the corresponding number of list seats allocated to other parties is eliminated to maintain the number of assembly seats.
 This means that a party with overhang seats has more seats than its entitlement, and other parties have fewer.
 This approach is used in the Chamber of Deputies of Bolivia and the National Assembly of Lesotho.
 It was unsuccessfully recommended by the 2006 Ontario Citizens' Assembly on Electoral Reform for adoption by the Legislative Assembly of Ontario, and the proposed Dual-member proportional representation system uses this approach as well.
 While for the first additional list seats are simply denied to parties, in the latter three cases, a fairer procedure was proposed of subtracting the constituency seats won by parties with overhang seats from the total number of seats and recalculating the quota (the largest remainder method was also recommended) to proportionally redistribute the list seats to the other parties.

+Some systems allocate top-up in such as way as to mathematically adjust for overhang.
 In the Scottish Parliament, Welsh Senedd and London Assembly, the effect is similar, but the mechanism different.
 In the allocation of second vote list seats using a highest averages method, the first vote constituency seats already won are taken into account when calculating party averages, with the aim of making the overall result proportional.
 If a party wins more seats in the first vote than its proportion of second votes would suggest it should win overall, or if an independent candidate wins a constituency seat, then the automatic effect is to reduce the overall number of seats won by other parties below what they might expect proportionally.

-Allow the overhang

-A party is allowed to keep any overhang seats it wins, but other parties are still awarded the same number of seats that they are entitled to.
-This means that a party with overhang seats has more seats than its entitlement.
-The New Zealand Parliament uses this system; one extra seat was added in the 2005 election and 2011 election, and two extra seats in the 2008 election.
-This system was also used in the German Bundestag until 2013.